CDCgov/prime-reportstream/prime-router/docs/getting-started/fhir-functions.md

 # FHIR Functions
-FHIR functions are methods that can be run on a bundle (ex. retrieve an age or telephone area code) via the command line using the fhirpath tool.
-To use the FHIR path tool, in terminal, run `./prime fhirpath -i <bundle file path here>`.
+FHIR functions are methods that can be run on a bundle in order to extract data from it (ex. retrieve an age or telephone area code)
-This sets the bundle to be the resource.
-The resource is the part of the bundle which you can currently run functions on.

-- By default, the resource is the bundle itself.
-To change what the resource is set to, run a command like `resource=Bundle.entry.resource.ofType(Patient)[0]`.

-- To evaluate a specific field in the bundle, run a command like `Bundle.entry.resource.ofType(Observation)[0].device.resolve().deviceName`.
-  - In this example `resolve()` is used.
-If you encounter a message like `Reference to Encounter/1674584645770942000.cffbb057-46bb-4018-8fce-7a4d552ef7e3 - use resolve() to navigate into it`you need to evaluate the reference using resolve() and then you'll get the actual data inside

-- To run a function on a resource, run a command like `Bundle.entry.resource.ofType(Patient)[0].contact.telecom.value.GetPhoneNumberCountryCode()`

-- To call a function on a resource that is set, use `%resource` as shown here: `%resource.GetPhoneNumberCountryCode()`

-- When using the tool, `--help` is your friend.

 Currently, there are two places where FHIR functions are created.
 Both are in a file called CustomFhirPathFunctions and both extend an interface called FhirPathFunctions.
 There are two places for these functions because some are internal functions, meaning that they can only be called from within the code rather than from the command line.

-### Internal
+## Internal FHIR Path Functions
 There is currently only one internal FHIR path function and that is the LIVD Lookup function which can be found [here](../../src/main/kotlin/fhirengine/engine/CustomFhirPathFunctions.kt)

 - livdTableLookup - This function must be called on a resource of type `Observation` with a parameter specifying